Frequently asked questions

 How do I pay for an act?

-After the contract is signed, you will be expected to pay a deposit via debit/credit card internet transfer within 5 working days after signing the contract.
-The remaining fee will be due 7 days before the event.
+After the contract is signed, you will be expected to pay a deposit of 40% of the fee (excluding travel and any other expenses) via bank transfer within 5 working days of issue of contract.
+The remaining fee will be due 7 working days before the event at the latest.
 If you would like to arrange to pay the act the remainding 60% plus any expenses in cash on the day, please let us before booking so we can inform the act.

 What happens if I need to cancel/amend my booking?